austinmonde/API-Authentication/README.md

 3. yourAPIKey
 4. yourBearerToken
 ---------------------------------------------------------------
--Upon filling in the credentials run server and execute the index.js file
+- Upon filling in the credentials run server and execute the index.js file
---check _[localhost:3000](https://localhost:3000/)_ to interact witht the application.
+-- check _[localhost:3000](https://localhost:3000/)_ to interact with the application.